ankurdhawannew/QuizAgent/README.md

   - Quiz metadata (grade, board, topic, timestamp)
   - Previously asked questions (to avoid duplicates)

+- `quiz_questions.db`: SQLite database automatically created to store quiz questions.
+Contains:
+  - Questions organized by grade, board, topic, and difficulty
+  - Question options and correct answers
+  - Validation status (valid/invalid)
+  - Timestamps for tracking

 ## 🎯 Features in Detail

 ### Question Uniqueness
 The system tracks all previously asked questions for each user, grade, board, and topic combination.
 When generating new quizzes, it ensures questions are unique and different from previous ones.

+### Database-Driven Question Management
+- Questions are stored in SQLite database for efficient retrieval
+- When generating a quiz, the system first checks the database for existing questions
+- If sufficient questions exist, they are reused (reducing API calls)
+- If insufficient questions exist, only the missing questions are generated
+- This approach improves performance and reduces API costs

 ### Scoring System
 - **Easy questions**: 1 point